r-devel/rcwg/working_documents/install_r_macos.md

 2. Check if you already have Subversion installed:

     ``` r
-    system2("which", "svn")
+    Sys.which("svn")
     ```

     This will print a path where Subversion is installed.
-If nothing is printed, install Subversion:
+If only empty string is printed, install Subversion:

     ``` r
     install.libs("subversion", dep = FALSE)
     ```

     <details>
     <summary>

     <i>Troubleshooting…</i>

     </summary>

-    If this does not work, try installing Subversion via your preferred package manager, e.g. with Homebrew: <code>brew install svn</code>.
+    Please make sure you have restarted-your Terminal.app after changing the profile so your `PATH` changes are in effect.
+Check with `echo $PATH` to make sure it starts with `/opt/R..`.
+If this does not work, try installing Subversion via your preferred package manager, e.g. with Homebrew: `brew install svn`, but some Homebrew packages cause conflicts so only use as last resort.

     </details>